EDChui/katacoda-scenarios/slack-bot/intro.md

 How to write and deploy a Slack bot that can
 - Reply to a [@mention](https://slack.com/help/articles/205240127-Use-mentions-in-Slack#mention-someone) message (Event handling)
 - Make a HTTP request to query the usage of some services, for example, querying the total number of issues and pull requests of a repository on GitHub.
 (Event handling, HTTP request)
-- Send a message in a channel whenever there is a merge/pull request made in GitHub (Webhook)
+- Send a message in a channel whenever there is a merge/pull request made in GitHub (Webhook, GitHub Action)

 This tutorial will introduce the following library and framework